What is Early Prostate Cancer?

 For more information on risk factors, please see our leaflet: Prostate Cancer – Is it in the family?

 Investigations and tests

 There are a number of tests which may be carried out to determine if you may have prostate cancer, depending on your symptoms.
-A brief summary of these tests are listed below.
+A brief summary of these tests is listed below.